tompave/fun_with_flags_ui/README.md

 end
 ```

->Note: There is no need to `:protect_from_forgery` as this package already implements CSRF protection.
+>Note: There is no need to `:protect_from_forgery` as this package already implements CSRF protection if you're host application uses the session plug.

 ### Mounted in another Plug application